 Castile soap makes your complexion look and feel amazing, and I love that I only have to buy one soap product for the whole family to use!

-Step 4: Coconut Oil
+Step 5: Coconut Oil for Babies and Kids

 Oh, for the love of coconut oil.
 If my husband had a dime for every time I’ve told him “Just put coconut oil on it.”… well you know.
 Coconut oil is the bees-knees, folks.